Pictorial Overview of the Radiation Therapy Treatment Process

 Whenever radiation therapy is being considered as part of your treatment plan, a consultation visit will be arranged for you with a radiation oncologist, a physician specially trained in using radiation therapy for treating your type of cancer.
 The purpose of this visit is to discuss the role of radiation therapy in your treatment, to determine the type of radiation therapy to be used, the treatment plan for your treatment, and to answer any questions you may have.
 The consultation will take one or more hours, depending on your particular situation.
 Please bring with you all X-rays, CT Scans, MRIs, laboratory studies, pathology slides, operative reports and other tests that have been performed so that they can be reviewed by the radiation oncologist.

-During the visit, your physician will perform a detailed history and physical examination.
-Your physician may also discuss their findings with other members of a the multidisciplinary treatment team so that all treatments, such as surgery and chemotherapy, will be coordinated to ensure that you can receive the best possible care.
-At the end of the visit, your physician will review and recommend the role of radiation therapy in your care.
-If radiation therapy is not recommended, the physician will also discuss the reasons for this.
+During the visit, your provider will perform a detailed history and physical examination.
+Your provider may also discuss their findings with other members of a the multidisciplinary treatment team so that all treatments, such as surgery and chemotherapy, will be coordinated to ensure that you can receive the best possible care.
+At the end of the visit, your provider will review and recommend the role of radiation therapy in your care.
+If radiation therapy is not recommended, the provider will also discuss the reasons for this.

 Informed Consent Process